-You for one don’t want to risk your name being the next recruiter raked through their mud, and you also don’t want to risk sending them to a hospital who trusts you to find good candidates.
+You don’t want to risk your name being the next recruiter raked through their mud, and you also don’t want to risk sending them to a hospital that trusts you to find good candidates.

 And just like that the travel therapist is secretly blacklisted in their database with the words – “Social Media Spammer- too risky – stay away” The traveler has never even spoken to the company before.

 This does not mean if a recruiter really messes up badly that you cannot leave a constructive review.
 Not at all.
 Feedback can be very important and helps us all learn and grow.
 So if you absolutely, positively must leave a public review, do this with grace and maturity- in a way that reflects back well on us as professionals.
 Be constructive, give examples.
 Take responsibility if you had any part in miscommunications.
 Have every intention to help this recruiter and company fix the problem… so at all costs, it does not happen to another traveler like you.

 5. Working with too many companies or not ever finding travel therapy recruiters you like

 Working with three companies is a great way to travel empowered and know you’re seeing the best options for you.
 And maybe you add one more company sometimes to try and get to a specialized location.